 HIST-252.
 This Course Ends in a Bloody Uprising: China to 1644

 Culminating in a dramatic role-play of the Wanli Succession Crisis of 1587, this course charts the rise and fall of China’s imperial dynasties beginning with the mythical Xia (ca. 2070-1600 BCE) and ending with the bloody uprising that ushered in the Qing empire (China’s last dynasty) in 1644.
 In examining this “dynastic cycle,” students will use the historical tools of role-playing, public speaking, and debate to explore important historical themes such as personhood, gender, religion, power, class, race, and ethnicity from a specifically Chinese viewpoint.
 They will also seek to answer, by taking on semester-long roles in pre-modern Chinese society, broad questions related to humans’ obligations to each other.
 The course adheres to the Reacting to the Past model of historical learning.
 Three hours per week.
 Four semester hours.
-(H, GN.)
+(GN, H, O.)

 HIST/ENV-254.
 Ecoambiguities: Environment and History in China and Japan